Do You Have Eyesight Problem?

-Peripheral vision is lost at the beginning, progressing to tunnel vision if left untreated.
+Peripheral vision is lost initially, progressing to tunnel vision if left untreated.
 Globally, glaucoma is one of the leading causes of blindness.

 Glaucoma may be hereditary and more prevalent in certain ethnic groups.
-It is also more common among people with diabetes and those who have had previous eye injuries.
-Since there are little warning signs, it is important to have regular eye tests to detect it early.
-You should also see doctor immediately if there is a sudden pain in the eye.
+It is also more common among people with diabetes and those with previous eye injuries.
+Since there are few warning signs, it is important to have regular eye tests to detect them early.
+You should also see a doctor immediately if there is sudden pain in the eye.

 Any vision that has been lost cannot be recovered.
-But early diagnosis, careful monitoring and getting appropriate treatment can prevent further damage and limit vision loss.
+However, early diagnosis, careful monitoring and appropriate treatment can prevent further damage and limit vision loss.

 Glaucoma can be treated with eye drops, oral medicines, laser therapy and eye surgery, or a combination of these methods.

 Diabetic retinopathy, a condition caused by damaged blood vessels in the retina, is a complication of diabetes.
-It is especially prevalent in patients with uncontrolled blood sugar level over a long period of time.
-It affects up to 80% of people who have had diabetes, both type 1 and 2, for 10 years or more
+It is especially prevalent in patients with uncontrolled blood sugar levels over a long period of time.
+It affects up to 80% of people with diabetes, both type 1 and 2, for 10 years or more.

-The damaged blood vessels in diabetic retinopathy become leaky or close.
+The damaged blood vessels in diabetic retinopathy become leaky or closed.

-In diabetic macular oedema (DMO), fluid leaks out of the damaged blood vessels and accumulates in the macula, leading to swelling of the tissue and poor central vision.
-Usually the peripheral vision remains normal.
+In diabetic macular oedema (DMO), fluid leaks out of the damaged blood vessels and accumulates in the macula, leading to tissue swelling and poor central vision.
+Usually, the peripheral vision remains normal.

-In proliferative diabetic retinopathy (PDR), the close blood vessels cause abnormal and very fragile blood vessels to grow on the surface of the retina.
+In proliferative diabetic retinopathy (PDR), the close blood vessels cause abnormal and very fragile blood vessels to grow on the retina’s surface.
 This can lead to permanent loss of vision from bleeding into the eye, retinal scarring and retinal detachment.

 There is no cure for diabetic retinopathy.
-However, laser photocoagulation can be used to seal off leaking points and reduce swelling.
-Vitrectomy, surgical removal of the vitreous gel containing the bleeding vessels, may help improve vision in advanced PDR.
-Anti-VEGF, which inhibit the vascular endothelial growth factor, have been found to be effective in preventing further growth of abnormal blood vessels.
+However, laser photocoagulation can seal off leaking points and reduce swelling.
+Vitrectomy, the surgical removal of the vitreous gel containing the bleeding vessels, may help improve vision in advanced PDR.
+Anti-VEGF, which inhibits the vascular endothelial growth factor, effectively prevents the further growth of abnormal blood vessels.

 Regular eye checks are essential for all diabetics so that signs of diabetic retinopathy can be detected as early as possible.

 Just like the rest of the body, ageing brings about changes to our eyes and vision.
-By late 40s, most of us would experience problem seeing well in dim light, more sensitive to glare and bright light, presbyopia and so on.
+By the late 40s, most of us would experience problems seeing well in dim light, more sensitivity to glare and bright light, presbyopia and so on.

-Although these changes are a bit of a nuisance, they are normal part of aging and can be fixed by prescription glasses, sunglasses and light adjustment in the house.
-However, to prevent vision impairment as described above, we have to be more proactive about eye care.
+Although these changes are a bit of a nuisance, they are normal for ageing and can be fixed by prescription glasses, sunglasses and light adjustment in the house.
+However, to prevent vision impairment, as described above, we have to be more proactive about eye care.